Isang Bansa, Isang Diwa: Abolition and present-day use

 Following Marcos's ouster in the People Power Revolution, "Isang Bansa, Isang Diwa" was abolished by his successor, Corazon Aquino, on September 10, 1986 by virtue of Memorandum Order No. 34, which revoked the decree making the motto official.
-Public usages of the motto were quickly removed thereafter; for example, the motto was dropped from the coat of arms with the passage of the Administrative Code of 1987.
+Public usages of the motto were quickly removed thereafter; for example, the motto was dropped from the coat of arms with the passage of the Administrative Code of 1987, replaced simply with the country’s official English name, “Republic of the Philippines”.
 The Philippines would not have another national motto until 1998, when the current motto, "Maka-Diyos, Maka-tao, Makakalikasan at Makabansa" ("For God, People, Nature and Country") was adopted under Republic Act No. 8491 (the Flag and Heraldic Code of the Philippines), promulgated during the presidency of Fidel V. Ramos.

 Despite its abolition, unofficial use of the motto has persisted.
-"Isang Bansa, Isang Diwa" has been invoked in the speeches of prominent politicians and government officials, including Manila mayor Isko Moreno, Presidential Spokesperson Harry Roque, and Philippine ambassador to Switzerland Denis Lepatan, while presidential candidate Eddie Gil used it for the name of his political party in the 2004 Philippine presidential election.
+"Isang Bansa, Isang Diwa" has been invoked in the speeches of prominent politicians and government officials, including Mayor of Manila Isko Moreno, Presidential Spokesperson Harry Roque, and Philippine ambassador to Switzerland Denis Lepatan, while presidential candidate Eddie Gil used it for the name of his political party in the 2004 Philippine presidential election.
 The motto has also been referenced in a song about the rehabilitation of Marawi, and is also invoked by persons and groups who remain loyal to Ferdinand Marcos, even being used by Marcos' son, Bongbong Marcos, to forward his own political ambitions.